-Problem Concept Solution Reduce Ambient Sound Noise cancellation technology to reduce surrounding sound Reduce / Milliolent Bound Noise calcentation technology to reduce surrounding sound around compressor Create form anglosure for speaker and compressor to sit in • Create roam enclosure for speaker and compressor to sit in icintly • Line wells of assembly floor with another from to reduce Line wans of assembly floor with anechoic foam to feduce schees on short floor Contracting from the formation of the tractic state of the test of • Create tank of water for compressor to sit in.
-This is because sound doesn't travel well through water • Create cubicles for each station on assembly floor.
-This will reduce the noise emitted from each assembly station. • Line walls of test stand with cotton to reduce noise • Study frequency emitted from microphone.
-Then use dynamic microphones to have selective recording based on frequency • Once sound has been recorded use audio software to cancel ambient noise. • Line the test stand walls with dense material to absorb noise • Use a high pass filter on the microphone to reduce low frequency sounds • Place microphones on the compressor to record at a closer distance • Create cone around microphone and point at compressor to focus on the compressor • Have speaker with known sound pressure play through the shop floor.
-Then record while compressor is on and subtract the two from each other Find frequency of sound compressor emits and use microphone that records accurately over a small frequency width that encompasses it • Create shield that goes on back of microphone to reject background noise • Use vacuum container that compressor sits in to separate ambient noise Have speakers pointed on shop floor with constant white noise to separate assembly floor noise Measure Sound Pressure • Use vibration detection device to get frequency and convert to sound
+Problem Concept Solution Reduce Ambient Sound Noise cancellation technology to reduce surrounding sound around compressor Create foam enclosure for speaker and compressor to sit in jointly Line walls of assembly floor with anechoic foam to reduce echoes on shop floor Create tank of water for compressor to sit in.
+This is because sound doesn't travel well through water Create cubicles for each station on assembly floor.
+This will reduce the noise emitted from each assembly station.
+Line walls of test stand with cotton to reduce noise Study frequency emitted from microphone.
+Then use dynamic microphones to have selective recording based on frequency Once sound has been recorded use audio software to cancel ambient noise.
+Line the test stand walls with dense material to absorb noise Use a high pass filter on the microphone to reduce low frequency sounds Place microphones on the compressor to record at a closer distance Create cone around microphone and point at compressor to focus on the compressor Have speaker with known sound pressure play through the shop floor.
+Then record while compressor is on and subtract the two from each other Find frequency of sound compressor emits and use microphone that records accurately over a small frequency width that encompasses it Create shield that goes on back of microphone to reject background noise Use vacuum container that compressor sits in to separate ambient noise Have speakers pointed on shop floor with constant white noise to separate assembly floor noise Measure Sound Pressure Use vibration detection device to get frequency and convert